 - How silos form in marketing teams

-- Why they need to be broken down
+- Why do they need to be broken down

 - How to break down silos in your marketing without creating undue friction